grrr-amsterdam/garp_scaffold/README.md

 vanilla css as possible.
 Definitely make use of variables, but try to limit your use of mixins and loops.
 Also never use extend.

-We have a bunch more conventions for writing CSS. **Please head these conventions**, they lead to more consistent and maintainable code.
+We have a bunch more conventions for writing CSS. **Please heed these conventions**, they lead to more consistent and maintainable code.
 See the [css coding standards](https://github.com/grrr-amsterdam/garp3/wiki/coding-standards-html-css) for more info.